speakeasy-api/openapi-directory/SDKs/googleapis.com/drive/v3/go/README.md

 ### comments

-* `DriveCommentsCreate` - Creates a new comment on a file.
+* `DriveCommentsCreate` - Creates a comment on a file.
 * `DriveCommentsDelete` - Deletes a comment.
 * `DriveCommentsGet` - Gets a comment by ID.
 * `DriveCommentsList` - Lists a file's comments.